jonasjahnsson/jonasjahnsson/content/posts/work/index.md

 ## Scaling: Unlocking the Internet of Value

-Scaling blockchains isn’t just about throughput and numbers (though, wow, those TPS battles can get heated).
+Scaling blockchains isn’t just about throughput and numbers (though, wow, those TPS is wild).
 For me, it’s about building a solid foundation for real-world use cases.
 Whether it’s optimizing grants programs at Gitcoin or exploring innovative scalability solutions like rollups and modular chains, I love diving deep into the tech and strategy that ensures Web3 can handle what the future throws at it.

 Scalability isn’t a buzzword; it’s a necessity.
 After all, what’s the point of building the future of finance, art, or gaming if it crashes under the weight of its own success?